tdshap/markdown-helper/README.md

    - sizes
    - flags

-Ad configs are stored in [github](https://github.com/CondeNast?utf8=%E2%9C%93&q=atp-cns-config-&type=&language=) The structure and use are further documented in the [wiki](https://cnissues.atlassian.net/wiki/spaces/ATP/pages/38633524/The+CNS+Ads+Configuration).
+Ad configs are stored in [github](https://github.com/CondeNast?utf8=%E2%9C%93&q=atp-cns-config-&type=&language=).
+The structure and use of the config are further documented in the [wiki](https://cnissues.atlassian.net/wiki/spaces/ATP/pages/38633524/The+CNS+Ads+Configuration).

 global configuration : default ad setup and options.
-All brands inherit these features, and can be overwritten. @condenast/atp-cns-config-global
+All brands inherit these features, and can be overwritten. [@condenast/atp-cns-config-global]()

 brand configuration : brand's specific ad layouts that deviate from the global @condenast/atp-cns-config-brand-name